VictorSegura99/Professional-Balance-and-Testing-Research/README.md

 Part 4: Extra information
 Any data you think would be useful regarding the bug, you put it in here.
 You can also write your opinion on how to solve the issue.

+## How do companies organize playtests?

+**What is playtesting?**

+Playtesting focuses on the challenging the usability of the game.

+In playtesting there are two major roles: the coordinators (who conduct the playtest), and the testers (who actually play the game).
+In QA testing, the testers are a group of professionals who are employed by the company that produces the videogame to find bugs and test if the game runs well.
+The usually do testing as a full time job and spend numerous hours everyday in the company doing their job.
+On the other hand, in playtesting, the only professionals are the coordinators.
+Testers are usually people from outside the videogame industry who agree on testing the game in one or a few relatively short sessions.
+Their aim is to provide feedback on the usability of the game.

+**When do you do a playtesting session?**

+It's never too early to test your game.
+As soon as you have something that is playable, you can organize a session.
+Obviously you should playtest more at the later stages of the game.
+You don't want to realize a game mechanic doesn't work too late.

+When you get feedback from a playtest and you change stuff in the game because of that, it's a good idea to organize a new playtesting session, to check the changes.
+It's not recommended to use the same testers in playtests that check the same mechanic.

+**What should you test?**

+Everyting.
+Do they understand they have to do this thing?
+How to do this thing?
+Why even do this thing?
+Do the controls feel natural when doing this thing?
+Is it too difficult to do this thing?...

+**Who organizes the playtest?**

+It's a good practice to use people from outside your company to be the coordinators.
+There are companies which are dedicated to this field, such as hitdetection.
+But regarding the organization, there should be a team of experts that think of how to do it.
+It is also convenient to involve the dev team because they know better than anyone in which way the things that have to be tested are tested.

+**Playtest organization**

+It is important to establish:

+-	When is the test happening?

+-	On which version?

+-	On which target?

+-	What is the test goal?

+-	What is the specific process of the test? (every step)

+-	An observation table which will be used to take notes.

+It’s a good idea to record the screen, their hands and or their face.
+There are many new technologies which can help you.

+**Observation table**

+Its impossible to remember everything that happened during the test, so you must take notes.
+What did the testers say, do…?
+Try to be schematic, don’t write long reports.
+One person taking notes for every two or three testers would be ideal.

+The observation table should contain:

+-	Date of the test.

+-	Number attributed to the tester.

+-	Version of the game tested.

+-	Predefined boxes to fill depending on what it is observed.

+-	Observations and notes.

+**Choosing the testers**

+Testers should be your target audience, but there should be diversity (not the same age, same gender and same hobbies).
+Always try to make a playtest with 5 or more persons.

+They shouldn't be:

+-	Your friends.

+-	Your family.

+-	Other developers.

+-	Your fanbase.

+-	People at exhibitions/game shows.

+**Dealing with the testers**

+Before the test make sure that the testers understands that it’s the game that’s being tested and not them.
+Their answers will be anonymous, and they will not offend anyone.
+Tell them to: just say what they think.

+Don’t ask too many questions before the test.
+Most of them will have the same answer at the end of the test so ask them afterwards.

+Look for gestures and expressions.
+If they offer you a solution, don’t write down the solution, ask them why they thought about that solution.
+Don’t assume things based on what you’ve observed, ask and try to understand why it happened.
 ## Professional Videogame Balance Methods:

 Videogame Balance is obviously very important, but sometimes define what a balanced game is not easy.